|Want to talk to the club welfare officer? Click here to contact Rhian Spence our welfare officer.|

 It has been produced to assist in safeguarding and protecting children in our sport and must be adopted by all ASA affiliated clubs and organisations.

 Ensuring that children are safeguarded should be a key part of how our clubs and swim schools operate and helps to provide a safe, happy and fun environment in which children can learn to swim and develop their skills.

 The responsibility to safeguard children does not belong to any one person, but instead belongs to everyone who plays a part in delivering our sporting activities.
 Wavepower is intended for anyone involved in these activities and offers practical guidance and information on mandatory requirements and good practice.

-This publication will be fully updated in 2020, but if any new guidance or policy changes are released prior to this, then pages will be updated or added to this section of the website.
+This publication has been fully updated in 2020.
+If any new guidance or policy changes are released, then pages will be updated or added to this section of the website.

 The ASA with the NSPCC (National Society for the Prevention of Cruelty to Children) operates Swimline.